Planeman/5271-Exercises/hw1/sploit4/readme4.txt

 will never return.

 To get around this we added more to our attack string beyond the return addresses.
-In the sploit script, these additionas are called the shellcode addition (SC_ADD).
+In the sploit script, these additions are called the shellcode addition (SC_ADD).
 What it does is essentially rewrite the pointers for argv rather than leaving ".comments" to provide an invalid address.
 After our "shellcode addition" overwrites these pointers here